Monday, May 24, 2021

 Yaadein -1 : Sindri (1986-1993)

 I was born in Gorakhpur, Uttar Pradesh, in 1982, but can barely recall anything from that town.
 My father worked in the Fertilizer corporation of India (FCI), Gorakhpur unit, during 1980-1986.
 I only remember that it was 2 BHK bungalow-type house (Quarter # C-153), with a tin garage, where my father's white Fiat car stood.
 It was a small family: father, mother, my elder sister, my grandfather (father's dad), and myself.
 (My father's mother had passed away in 1970).
 The hedged boundary had a wooden gate, on which my sister used to climb.
 My Father left for work everyday at 7 am on his light green scooter, and returned for lunch.
 He again left at 3 pm, to be back by 5 pm.
 My mother ran the house with a domestic help (Kailashi).
 When she was busy in the kitchen, my grandpa baby-sat me, while my sister went to school.
 Because the kitchen was cramped, the refrigerator (100L white Voltas) was placed in the drawing room.
 During midday, she used to tag us along in the neighborhood for catch-ups.
 In the evening, my grand-dad and sister used to walk to Jungniya gate to get milk.
 I remember breaking a few glasses while drinking hot milk.
 Most of my time was spent with my grand father.
 There was a niche in my grandpa's bedroom wall, where he placed deity idols and worshipped them.
 I watched him curiously as he went about his morning ritual of praying with flowers and incense.
 In the backyard, my mother used to bathe me in a tub, and grandpa used to relax on a folding cot, telling stories to my sister.
-My father watched the news on the new TV Set, while having dinner.
+My father watched the news on the new OSCAR TV Set, while having dinner.
 At night, I slept with my parents, while my sister slept with grandpa.
 Relatives from Kolkata would sometimes visit us.
 The house was often attacked by monkeys from the nearby forest, drawn in by the vegetable garden of my parents.
 Winters were harsh in the Terai, and my parents often lighted a heater in the bedroom.
 But the summers were hot.
 I saw that on the ceiling there is something called a fan, which had three arms, is placed on the ceiling, and it rotates and cools the room.
-I saw that the kitchen, where my mother spent most of her time', did not have this 'fan' thing.
+I saw that the kitchen, where my mother spent most of her time, did not have this 'fan' thing.
 I found it very unfair.
 I asked my dad, and he told me that cooking requires fire, and the fan extinguishes it.
 I was convinced, but then another question cropped up : why is it only my mother works there?
 I started feeling sorry for her and womenfolk in general.

 My first conscious memories are from Sindri, a small industrial township in Dhanbad District, Jharkhand (erstwhile Bihar), Pincode 828122.
 In mid-1986, my father was transferred here.
 It was the first fertilizer factory in Asia (pictured above).
-We drove from Gorakhpur to Sindri in the Fiat.
+We drove from Gorakhpur to Sindri by road in the Fiat.
 After a few weeks in the Guest house, we settled down in Quarter # RK1-206 in the Rorhaband area of Sindri township.
 It was a 2BHK house with a common wall with the neighbor's quarter (RK1-205).
-The big kitchen had an earthern oven with a chimney.
+The big kitchen had an earthen oven with a chimney.
 This time the white fridge was in my parents' bedroom.
 The house was surrounded by a garden of 30 m by 15 m.
 My parents had a flower garden in front of the house, and a huge kitchen garden behind it, where my sister and me played every late afternoon.
 There was a bounded courtyard, where my grandfather sun-basked, and my mother dried the laundry.
 My father had a similar work schedule as before, five-and-a-half day per week.
 The flower garden had a lawn, where we played badminton in the winters.
 My parents grew lots of flowers, both in summer and winter.
 In summer, I used to pick the mogra flowers every evening and made garlands of them.
 In winter, the garden became colorful with dahlias, crysanthemums, petunias, etc. My parents had a part-time gardener to look after their garden.
 Different types of vegetables were grown : potato, onion, carrot, radish, beetroot, cabbage, cauliflower, brinjal, tomato, lettuce, maize, and many more.
 There were banana plants, guava trees, drumstick trees, and papaya trees growing on their own.

 This was my first school, Rabindra Parishad (pictured above).
 It was a 10-min walk from home.
 It was actually a community centre, when socio-cultural gatherings were organized on important days in the Bengali calendar.
 It also housed a library.
 There was an open air theatre outside.
 During 1986-87, my grandpa escorted me there at 8 AM every morning, and picked me up at 12 noon.
 He carried my small yellow jute bag and I wore the water bottle like a garland, and we walked back home, with my mother waiting at the blue gate.
 Sometimes, my father came instead on his way back from the factory.
 I made my first friends there : Kankana Karkun and Rituparna Guharoy.
 I went there for about 6 months, and sat in 5 different rooms (I don't who why!).
-Unfortunately, I do not remember the names of any teacher from Rabindra Pariahad.
+Unfortunately, I do not remember the names of any teacher from Rabindra Parishad.
 Holidays were spent with Grandpa telling us stories, and narrating the epics Ramayan and Mahabharat.
 He also started teaching me to write Bengali alphabets.
 When he napped, I tri-cycled around the house or played with my sister.
 We used to play ludo, snakes and ladders, bagaduli, block games, or doll-house.
 Sunday mornings were for watching Ramayan in Doordarshan.
-Dad had a huge 'Oscar' Television, with a red ON/OFF button at its lower right had corner.
+Dad watched the huge 'Oscar' Television, with a red ON/OFF button at its lower right hand corner.

 My sister was already in Mount Carmel School, Digwadih, a 12-km bus-ride away.
 In the next academic year, I was also admitted in the same school in kindergarten, while my sister was in Class 7.
 Our school bus (run by FCI) picked us up at 7 AM.
 Wearing a white shirt, navy blue tunic, black shoes and white socks, carrying a school bag and a water bottle, I trundled along with chaddi-buddies : Kankana Karkun, Amrita Mitra, Jaya Prasad, Swarnima Sushil, Komal Prasad, Ipsita Sarkar.
 The dust-laden road ran through the fringes of the Dhanbad Coal field area.
 The school began at 7:55 AM with a morning assembly, and after 4+4 classes of 40 min each, with a 20 min tiffin break, it was dismissed at 1:45 pm.
-We boarded the green bus (#12) and were are back home at 2:30 pm, dusty and tired.
+We boarded the green bus (#12) and were back home at 2:30 pm, dusty and tired.
 After a refreshing bath, mom served us lunch.

 I went to Mount Carmel School (Junior Section) for the first time in March 1987.
 It was in a huge compound, with a long 2-storey building.
 Sister Ann Imelda was our principal.
 The day began with a morning assembly in the huge playground in front of the building.
 After a prayer, 'thought-for-the-day', news bulletin, and a song, we were led back to our classrooms in a line.
 Our classroom, KG1-A, was in the ground floor.
 It had two rows of blue and red tables, and color-coordinated chairs.
 My first class-teacher was Ms. Isabella.
 She helped us learn to write, count, recognize pictures, color, role-play.
 She was quite strict, and demanded obedience.
 There were bulletin boards on the walls, in which she put up pictures of animals and birds.
 The walls also had racks, lined with toys.
-She taught us from the morning until the tiffin break, and after that, we were supposed to "put our heads down" on the table and nap.
-If we did not, we were spanked.
+She taught us from the morning until the tiffin break, and after that, we were supposed to "put our heads down" on the table, and nap.
+If we did not, we were spanked!
 Children's Day (November 14th) was the Sports day, where each class had various races.
 In my first race, we had to run and burst a balloon on a chair by sitting on it.
 I burst a blue baloon.

 This summer vacation saw my first trip : my parents took us to visit Tamil Nadu, Kerala, Karnataka.
 My grandpa stayed back in Kolkata with my mother's parents (This was the first time I realized that my mother has her own parents, too!).
 It was my first long-distance train journey.
 My sister and me enjoyed every moment of it.
-We visited Madras, Mahabhalipuram, Pondicherry, Madurai, Rameshwaram, Tiruchirapalli, Thiruvananthapuram, Ooty, Mysore, and Bangalore.
+We visited Madras, Mahabhalipuram, Pondicherry, Madurai, Rameshwaram, Kanyakumari, Tiruchirapalli, Thiruvananthapuram, Ooty, Mysore, and Bangalore.
 I had never seen the sea nor such beautifully carved temples nor English-speaking people.
 Till then, I had thought that English was spoken only in school and in the Doordarshan News at 9:30 PM.
 It was the Ramayan and Mahabharat tele-serials that taught me spoken-Hindi.
-During Ramayan, I was too young to catch the dialogues, so my parents explained them to me.
+During Ramayan, I was too young to catch the Hindi dialogues, so my parents explained them to me.
 By the time Mahabharat was aired, I could understand several of the dialogues.
 Sometimes, in the evening after work, dad played his record player to enjoy his favorite Rabindrasangeet.
 It had a huge black record spinning, which I used to watch curiously.

 The next year, in KG2-A, there was Ms. Seema Das.
 This classroom had brown wooden desks with benches for two students each.
 The desks were arranged in four parallel rows, with aisles.
 We learnt basic English, Bengali, and Maths.
 We started to learn to read.
 My desk partner was Bhavna Aggarwala from Gaushala.
 Behind us sat Rituparna Guharoy with Smriti Dixit from CFRI.
 I remember that Smriti has once asked what each of us wanted to become in future, and I had said "Police".
 This year we began using crayons for coloring our picture book.
 We also started dance classes.
 On the Sports day, we had the spoon-and-marble race.
-Soon, I made friends in the neighborhood, too : Neha Jha, Heena, Khuki (Priyanka Murari), Baby (Priyanka's elder sister, who succumbed to polio in 2002), Minu, Nikki, Roohi.
+Soon, I made friends in the neighborhood, too : Neha Jha, Heena Singh, Khuki (Priyanka Murari), Baby (Priyanka's elder sister, who succumbed to polio in 2002), Minu, Nikki, Roohi.
 We played various tag games, badminton, blindman's buff, etc. Meanwhile, my mother took me to join a weekly Kathak dance class, taught by Ms. Nandini Ghosh, a family friend's daughter, who was a couple of years older than my sister.
 I fetched milk for the family now, from the neighbourhood family who reared several cows in their courtyard.
 A large joint family stayed right opposite us : the Singh family.
 Uncle was much older than my father, with two sons and three daughters.
 Aunty was an experienced matriarch.
 We used to gather in her house every Chhath Puja time and help her made the huge quantities of thekua.
 There was also a Malayali family nearby, where all we neighbourhood girls gathered to make the Onam Rangoli.
 Rituparna left school that year, because her father was transferred to Talcher in Odisha, where FCI has another unit.
 Sindri, being located on the Chhota Nagpur Plateau, witnessed Kalboishakhi (nor-westers) during April-May, which was a crazy afternoon thunderstorm (sometimes hailstorm) with strong winds and threatening dark clouds and heavy rain, lashing from the West and lasting for 1-2 hours.
 On such afternoons, our courtyard used to get water-logged and we floated paper-boats there.

 This summer, Dad taught Didi to drive; first in the Kalyan Kendra playground, and then on the road.
 She picked up quickly.
 When he took her for her practice, I accompanied them in the backseat of the Fiat.
 In this year, we started our P.T.
 (Physical Training) classes with Sir George.
 There was a gymnasium behind the school, where we had a couple of hours of P.T. every week.
 Summer vacation was filled with reading Bengali fairy tales like Khirer Putul, Thakumar Juli, Aabol-Taabol, among others.
 On the Sports Day, we had the Charlie Chaplin race (Walk with a ball between your knees while spinning a stick in your hand).
 At the end of that year, I went to the stage for the first time on the Parent's Night celebration.
 I wore a white gown and group-danced to the singing of our Music Teacher Ms. Ajanta Jha.
 There were classmates like Priya Deovanshi, Manali Banerjee and Kushmoh Durgesh in the team.

 My parents maintained a strict discipline in the house.
 There was a daily routine which we followed to the T. We were supposed to sit down to study at 6 pm and continue till 9 pm.
 Didi studied at her desk in my parents' bedroom, while I studied at an old centre table in the storeroom.
 At the end of the study session, we were supposed to pack our school bags for the next day's time-table, and then arrive for dinner.
 Weekends and holidays were spent doing our homework.
 Sunday morning was also for studies, from 7 am to 11 am, under dad's supervision.
 But 4:30 pm - 6 pm was for outdoor games.
 Meal-times were fixed and were followed strictly.
 We were not supposed to watch TV without dad's permission.
 Anyways, Doordarshan had intermittent telecast during the day and mostly it was the News which we watched.
 From the TV, the only thing I knew was that a man named Rajiv Gandhi was the Prime Minister of our country.
 Neither did we have a tape recorder.
 I heard the Bollywood song "Ek Do Teen" from Bhavna Aggarwala in school!
-Some girls at the school bus stop used to mention a name called 'Aamir Khan', and I used to wonder 'Who is that'?!
+Some girls at the school bus-stop used to mention a name called 'Aamir Khan', and I used to wonder 'Who is that'?!
 We were not even allowed small pleasures like the mango drink called Frooti (forget about ice cream).
 We had a a big black intercom phone at home with a round dial and a heavy receiver.
 Dad used it often for his work purposes.
 But mom told me that I cannot call my Granny in Kolkata using that.
 My mother spent her mornings in the kitchen from breakfast to lunch.
 She supervised her domestic help very strictly and meticulously.
 But she did not like anyone else in the kitchen.
 I think she enjoyed her solitude and remained in a 'flow' during cooking.
 Dad did the groceries in the evening from the Shaharpura area of the township, and then spent a whole hour reading the newspaper ("The Statesman").
 He often sat in the garden at night, star-gazing and teaching me the various constellations.
 On Sunday morning, he got fish and chicken/mutton.
 Grandpa was a strict vegetarian, and avoided the dining table.
 He sat on the floor of his room for his meals.
 He followed Ayurveda and made several herbal medicines for himself, after collecting herbs from the kitchen garden.

 I was still spending a good amount of time with grandpa.
 I found him to be a frustrated man.
 (I later came to know from my parents that he was penniless).
 He had wanted at least one grandson (I came to know this from my other grandfather.
 When I was born, my grandpa had remarked, "There is no one to carry forward my lineage").
 He openly told me, "It is good to have a son, and bad to have a daughter; because the daughter goes away to another house upon marriage".
 I had asked my mother, "Why do we get married?", to which, she had said, "If you don't get married, who will look after you in your old age?"
 This was when that I decided that I will have a my own legal house, which will neither be a Maayka nor a Sasuraal.
 Yes, I was barely seven and I had decided my future.